isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 “Our Instagram account played a big part… We always try to be unique and out of the way, in terms of the flavour profiles and also the names that we give our products,” she laughs, adding that this has helped the brand to resonate with younger audiences.

-### Transitioning from a home based business to a physical shopfront
+### Transitioning from a home-based business to a physical shopfront

-Making the leap from a home based business to a brick-and-mortar store was not without challenges, a process which Genevieve likened to starting a business from the ground up.
-The attention they had attracted as a home based bakery had created more demand than they could meet as a home based operation, calling for a move to a physical shopfront.
+Making the leap from a home-based business to a brick-and-mortar store was not without challenges, a process which Genevieve likened to starting a business from the ground up.
+The attention they had attracted as a home-based bakery had created more demand than they could meet as a home-based operation, calling for a move to a physical shopfront.

 “Opening a retail store is vastly different from just doing a home business… To have [a professional kitchen], you have to go through a lot of licences, approvals, and government-mandated protocols,” explains Genevieve.

-Moving her business model from a home based operation to a physical shopfront also involved greater cost, as Genevieve had to factor additional overheads, such as the cost of rental and manpower, into her expenses.
+Moving her business model from a home-based operation to a physical shopfront also involved greater cost, as Genevieve had to factor additional overheads, such as the cost of rental and manpower, into her expenses.

 She found the [GoBusiness](http://gobusiness.gov.sg/?src=gobiz_blog){:target="_blank"}{:rel="noopener"} platform particularly useful in helping to manage the transition: “It’s kind of like a one-stop shop for business owners starting out for their first time.
 You can [learn] how to apply for permits, grants and licences… and can make the whole process of opening much smoother and easier, on your wallet, mind, soul.”